 In the past, local governments in mainland China granted certain financial incentives from time to time to our PRC subsidiaries as part of their efforts to encourage the development of local business.
 We recorded government grants of US\$2,000, US\$2.1 million and US\$0.2 million for the years ended December 31, 2021, 2022, and six months ended June 30, 2023.
 The local governments have discretion in deciding the timing, amount, and criteria of government financial incentives and thus we cannot predict with certainty whether or how much financial incentive will be granted to us even if we apply for such funding.
 We generally do not have the ability to influence local governments in making these decisions.
-Government financial incentive policies at any time.
+Government authorities may also decide to reduce or eliminate incentives or may amend or terminate the relevant financial incentive policies at any time.
 In addition, some of the government financial incentives are granted to us on a project basis and subject to the satisfaction of certain conditions, including compliance with the applicable financial incentive agreements and completion of the specific projects therein.
 We cannot guarantee that we will satisfy all relevant conditions, and if we fail to satisfy any such conditions, we may be deprived of the relevant incentives.
 We cannot assure you of the continued availability of the government incentives currently enjoyed by us.